Author Archives: Fr. Michael

 PLEASE PRAY FOR THE HEALTH AND WELL-BEING OF OUR PARISHIONERS:

-Nina Zavatsky at home, Tillie Chachko at Shepherd of the Valley, Dolores Schurko at Hampton Wood and the rest of our parishioners who are ill or in nursing homes.
+Nina Zavatsky and Tillie Chachko at home, Dolores Schurko at Hampton Wood and the rest of our parishioners who are ill or in nursing homes.
 May God grant to all the sick of our parish many blessed, happy and healthier years.

 ATTENTION: